ansible-lockdown/MPG-AL-READTHEDOCS/docs/source/remediate/rem-faq.rst

 * `You Need to install jmespath <https://serverfault.com/questions/1114638/ansible-you-need-to-install-jmespath-prior-to-running-json-query-filter-bu>`_ : A great article and explanation written by Discord community member baassssiiee

-- NOTE This Should no longer be an issue with new releases as dependancy has been removed
+- NOTE This Should no longer be an issue with new releases as dependency has been removed

 Missing Sudo Password (Linux OS Based)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^